MasqAs/projet-vxlan-automation/README.md

 ## Prerequisites

 - Docker, ContainerLab, and Ansible installed.
-- Images for Arista cEOS, Cisco N9Kv, and Linux Alpine downloaded.
+- Images for Arista cEOS, Nokia SRLinux, and Linux Alpine downloaded.
 - Python 3.11 with the necessary libraries installed (see `requirements.txt`).

 ## Installation